tranvanki/my-desktop-vtuber/README.md

 4. The desktop window will launch automatically
 5. Start talking to your AI VTuber!

-#### 🌐 **Web Interface Mode**
-Access via browser at `http://localhost:12393` for:
-- Cross-platform compatibility
-- Easy sharing and collaboration
-- Advanced configuration UI
-- Works on any device with a browser

 ### Prerequisites
 - Python 3.10 or higher